-If you disagree with the decision on the first-level appeal on your post-service medical, mental health or prescription drug claim, you may appeal to the Trustees.
-Note that either the Trustees or their designee will make a determination as to your second-level appeal.
+If you disagree with the decision on the first-level appeal of your post-service medical, mental health/substance abuse disorder, prescription, or dental claim, you may appeal to the Trustees, or their designee.
 The second-level appeal is voluntary, but you must file such an appeal within 180 days after the date of the decision made on the claim.
 You are encouraged, but not required, to file a second-level appeal to the Trustees before you seek external review or file suit in federal court.